deepjavalibrary/djl-spring-boot-starter/README.md

             threshold: 0.2

 This configuration has IDE level support for content assistance in Intellij IDEA, Eclipse (with STS), and Netbeans.
 For more information on available criteria that are currently part of the repository, see the [DJL - MXNet model zoo](https://github.com/awslabs/djl/tree/master/mxnet/mxnet-model-zoo).

 ## Examples

 See `djl-spring-boot-console-sample`.
 For a more advanced example of the starter's capability, see the [DJL Spring Boot Demo](https://github.com/awslabs/djl-spring-boot-starter-demo).

+Also, please see the following post on the general applicability and usage: [Adopting machine learning in your microservices with DJL (Deep Java Library) and Spring Boot] (https://aws.amazon.com/blogs/opensource/adopting-machine-learning-in-your-microservices-with-djl-deep-java-library-and-spring-boot/).

 ## License
 This project is licensed under the Apache-2.0 License.